Category Archives: 2022 Films

 I was prepared to award Smile (2022), a new supernatural horror film, with an exceptional ‘A-‘ grade until it dissipated during the final act and became too confusing.

-The story collapsed mightily leaving too much ambiguity and a free for all plot that turned messy so my initial reaction was dissatisfaction.
+The story collapsed mightily, leaving too much ambiguity and a messy plot that turned chaotic, so my initial reaction was one of dissatisfaction.

-Smile is one of the scariest horror films I’ve seen in quite a while with amazing visuals and a handful of very scary scenes.
-I’ll probably never see somebody smirk again and not think of this film.
+Smile is one of the scariest horror films I’ve seen in quite a while, with striking visuals and a handful of terrifying scenes.
+I’ll probably never see someone smirk again without thinking of this film.

 Matters get off to a thumping start when Dr. Rose Cotter (Sosie Bacon) witnesses a bizarre, traumatic incident involving one of her patients.
 The troubled patient claims to see a haunted smile and suddenly kills herself in the presence of Rose.